TomBursch/kitchenowl/README.md

   A grocery list and recipe manager
 </h3>
 <p align="center">
-  KitchenOwl is a self-hosted grocery list and recipe manager.
-The backend is made with Flask and the frontend with Flutter.
+  KitchenOwl is a smart self-hosted grocery list and recipe manager.
 Easily add items to your shopping list before you go shopping.
-You can also create recipes and add items based on what you want to cook.
+You can also create recipes and get suggestions on what you want to cook.
+Track your expenses so you know how much you've spend.
 </p>

 <h3 align="center">